ssamadgh/ModelAssistant/Documentation/Usage.md

 Implementing the four protocol methods shown above provides automatic updates to the associated UITableView whenever the underlying data changes.

-### Communicating Data Changes to the Collection View
+#### Communicating Data Changes to the Collection View

 In the table view with the help of two [beginUpdate()](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates) and [endUpdate()](https://developer.apple.com/documentation/uikit/uitableview/1614890-endupdates) methods, we could implement ModelAssistantDelegate methods to it easily.
 But there aren't such fancy methods in collection view, instead view updates handled with a new version of those two methods called [performBatchUpdates(_:, completion:)](https://developer.apple.com/documentation/uikit/uicollectionview/1618045-performbatchupdates).
 This method uses the advantage of blocks to make multiple changes to the collection view in one single animated operation, as opposed to in several separate animations.
 This method has been added from the iOS 11 to the tableView and along with that, added a new line to those old methods documentations, wich tells:
 > Use the [performBatchUpdates(_:completion:)](https://developer.apple.com/documentation/uikit/uitableview/2887515-performbatchupdates) method instead of this one whenever possible.

 So it isn't far away that apple decide to deprecate the old [beginUpdate()](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates) and [endUpdate()](https://developer.apple.com/documentation/uikit/uitableview/1614890-endupdates) methods.
 So it would be good if we implement ModelAssistantDelegate methods with this new version of view update method for both of tableView and collectionView.
 But I do not want to discuss it here.
-There is a class in sample code of this repository named [ModelAssistantDelegateManager](), which shows you how to use **performBatchUpdates(_:completion:)** for implementing ModelAssistantDelegate methods.
+There is a class in sample code of this repository named [ModelAssistantDelegateManager](https://github.com/ssamadgh/ModelAssistant/blob/master/Examples/iOS_Example/iOS_Example/Controller/ModelAssistantDelegateManager.swift), which shows you how to use **performBatchUpdates(_:completion:)** for implementing ModelAssistantDelegate methods.
+You can use this class for both of collectionView and tableView in your projects.

+## Interaction